Bankruptcy Code IBC: Certified Credit Professional PDF

 Do you often find terms like insolvency, bankruptcy, liquidation, or IBC confusing?

-If you’re preparing for the CCP Exam, or working in the banking sector, this video is a goldmine of practical knowledge! 🌟
+If you’re preparing for the CCP Exam in 2026, or working in the banking sector, this guide on the Bankruptcy Code IBC is a goldmine of practical knowledge! 🌟

-In this session, we decode the Insolvency and Bankruptcy Code (IBC) 2016 – starting from its core meaning, to understanding legal proceedings, resolution vs. liquidation, the four powerful pillars of IBC, and the game-changing Pre-Packaged Insolvency Process (PPIRP) designed for MSMEs.
+In this session, we decode the Insolvency and Bankruptcy Code (IBC) 2016 – starting from its core meaning, to understanding legal proceedings, resolution vs. liquidation, the four powerful pillars of the Bankruptcy Code IBC, and the game-changing Pre-Packaged Insolvency Process (PPIRP) designed for MSMEs.

 • Banking aspirants